-Using a basket like this and putting it somewhere you can easily see it and know what food you need to use up, is a great way to make it look nice and be functional at the same time.
+Using a storage basket like this and putting it somewhere you can easily see it and know what food you need to use up, is a great way to make it look nice and be functional at the same time.

 3. Create accessible toy storage to reduce clutter

 I think this room is probably my favorite room in the entire house.
 When we did our first walk through of our house, as soon as I saw this room I knew I wanted to make it a playroom for our boys.

 It creates a space for them to play without being in the way when I’m trying to make dinner or get some work done but I can easily interact and keep an eye on them.